Glycolic Acid vs Salicylic Acid: Which Is Better?

 Best Skin Types for Each Acid

 For those with dry, dull, or aging skin, glycolic acid is often the better option.
-It hydrates the skin while improving texture, reducing fine lines, and promoting a brighter complexion.
+It hydrates the skin while improving texture and reducing signs of aging like fine lines and wrinkles.

 Salicylic acid, by contrast, is ideal for people with oily, acne-prone, or combination skin.
-Its ability to reduce excess oil and clear pores makes it an excellent choice for anyone struggling with frequent breakouts.
+Its ability to reduce oil and unclog pores makes it an excellent choice for various skin concerns like acne breakouts or blackheads.

 Benefits for Specific Skin Concerns